scoulet/knowledge-base/digital_palace/TIL/2025-09-01 Auto Loader as a Built-in Small Files Compaction Strategy.md

 ## 🎯 Problem / Context
-When ingesting data from external providers (often via **Kafka Connect → cloud storage**), you can end up with **millions of tiny JSON files**.
-This creates a bottleneck:
-- A plain `spark.read.load()` on the raw bucket can take **hours or fail completely**.
-- Traditional ETL needs custom jobs to merge and repartition files before the data becomes usable.
+I once had a user complaining about **missing rows in Silver data**.
+These rows were critical for their application — in this case, billing (!).
+Upstream, the data producer was dumping everything through **Kafka Connect → Bronze**.
+To debug whether the issue came from the producer or from our ELT, we had to check the Bronze zone.

+But here’s the catch:
+- Bronze contained **terabytes split across millions of tiny files**, poorly partitioned.
+- To answer a simple question (“is this row in Bronze?”), we had to run a massive `spark.read.load()`.
+- Often it was **so heavy it wouldn’t finish at all**.

+This meant we couldn’t even tell if the **producer was at fault** or if the **pipeline had dropped data** — putting at risk both user trust and the **medallion architecture itself**.
+If Bronze is unreadable, the whole Bronze → Silver → Gold flow collapses.

 In practice, when suppliers control Kafka Connect configs, you can’t enforce proper batching.
 This means the raw zone (bronze) fills up with millions of micro-files.
-Without downstream compaction, Bronze becomes unusable — which **jeopardizes the medallion architecture itself**.
-If Bronze is unreadable, the Silver/Gold layers cannot exist in practice.
+Without downstream compaction, Bronze becomes unusable.

 ## 🐛 Common Pitfall
 A naïve setup assumes you can always “just read everything in batch.”
 In reality: